 - Publish results in scientific journals and present findings at international conferences

-- Master degree in Physics, Materials Science, Mechanical Engineering or related fields
+- Master degree in Materials Science, Biomedical Engineering, Physics or related fields

 - Good communication skills in English

-Please submit your application online by 30 September 2021 including addresses of referees) for the position as a PhD Student in Materials Science (index no. 6317-00).
+Please submit your application online by 20 February 2022 (including addresses of referees) for the position as a PhD Student in Materials Science (index no. 6317-00).

-Paul Scherrer Institut, Human Resources Management, Anita Bleiker, 5232 Villigen PSI, Switzerland
+Paul Scherrer Institut, Human Resources Management, Alina Rao, 5232 Villigen PSI, Switzerland